Home » Water Quality » Contaminants » 4 Reasons for Brown Hot Water & Solutions

 How To Flush a Hot Water Heater

-2. Turn off the cold water valve and connect a hose to the drain valve.
-Place the other end of the hose outside, in the bathtub, or on the floor.
+3. Connect a hose to the drain valve: Place the other end outside, in a bathtub, or on the floor drain.

 Corroding pipe